qdrant/landing_page/qdrant-landing/content/documentation/tutorials/neural-search.md

 This tutorial shows you how to build and deploy your own neural search service.
 The created service will be searching through descriptions of companies from [startups-list.com](https://www.startups-list.com/).
 The website contains the company names, descriptions, their locations and a picture for each entry.

 To create a neural search service, you will need to process your raw data and then create a search function to manipulate it.
 First, you will download and prepare a sample dataset using a modified version of the BERT ML model.
-Then, you will load the data into Qdrant, create a Neural Search API and serve it using FastAPI.
+Then, you will load the data into Qdrant, create a neural search API and serve it using FastAPI.

 ## Prerequisites